azavea/nasa-hyperspectral/prototypes/nextflow/adr-0002-nextflow.md

 ### Execution environment

-The example above is located in the [docker-v2 directory](./docker-v2) and runs locally.
+The example above is located in the [docker directory](./docker) and runs locally.
 Each processor in this case is represented as a separate docker container.
 To run the same script on `AWS Batch` it is neccesary to add an appropriate `Nextflow` configuration into the [.nextflow.config](./docker-aws/.nextflow.config) file.
 All AWS Batch Examples are located in the [docker-aws](./docker-aws) directory.

 ### Deployment